 the ballot box.
 Fuller representation regimes are always vulnerable to

 power grabs, as well as mistrust caused by lack of experience.
 Awareness

 and appreciation must be maintained in a community.

 San Francisco's ranked-choice voting use has withstood a

 court challenge, including several appeals, as well as

 opposition on the Board of Supervisors.
-When the mayor of San Leandro lost an IRV election, he began a vitriolic and persistent
+When the mayor of San Leandro lost a ranked-choice election, he began a vitriolic and persistent

 campaign against the voting method that has so far been unsuccessful.